shankarkrupa/notes/mdm-day1.md

-What we have control over is your own personal ener.
+What we have control over is your own personal energy.

 **I have control only on My Energy**